GannettDigital/api-docs/source/includes/etl_reports/_etl_lead_attribution.md

 ```

 ### Response Data Details;
-> The format of the resulting csv file is
+> The resulting csv file will contain the following

 Field | Type  | Description
 --------- | -------- |--------